deathsave/grand-prix/docs/RULES.md

 The race begins!

-- Music: "Flirting with Disaster"
-- Activated when the required number of qualifiers are hit
+- Activated when fuel, oil, and tires reach max level
 - Top left gate is open allowing a counter-clockwise orbit
-- Bottom-most 3 inserts on South-East chain track orbits
+- Bottom-most 3 inserts on South-East chain tracks current orbit
 - 3 successful orbits:
   - Awards a bonus (TBD)
   - Resets the inserts